 2) beg loudly, as necessary.

-No one is better at this than my husband, who has gotten us into mechanic’s shops same day, after first being told we had to wait at least a month.
+No one is better at this than my husband, who has gotten us into mechanic’s shops the same day, after first being told we had to wait at least a month.
 He’s a magician.

-Mechanic shop parking lots don’t sound like a sexy place to stay for a night, but they will let you stay for free (since you are of course paying an arm and a leg for service) and will often offer hook ups.
+Mechanic shop parking lots don’t sound like a sexy place to stay for a night, but they will let you stay for free (since you are of course paying an arm and a leg for service) and will often offer hookups.

-So when it comes to deciding if you want a motorhome in your adventurous world travels, know that even if your engine craps out or your slides don’t work or your roof if leaking, finding a place to stay is likely easier and cheaper than you think.
+So when it comes to deciding if you want a motorhome in your adventurous world travels, know that even if your engine craps out or your slides don’t work or your roof is leaking, finding a place to stay is likely easier and cheaper than you think.

 Have you ever stayed the night in a mechanic’s shop?
 Share your story in the comments below!